CarrierOps/1P-Wiki/DocuMentor/gcp/Cloud-Function/data-backup-sync.md

 # data-backup-sync

 ## Summary
 This function backs up all of the all of the tables in BigQuery into the `infra-data-backups` bucket in GCS.
-This function is triggered by a pubsub topic.
+This function is triggered by a `pubsub topic`.